West Midlands Bus route 11: History

 The route was operated by Birmingham City Transport until the formation of West Midlands Passenger Transport Executive (WMPTE) on 1 October 1969.
 In 1986, WMPTE's bus operations were taken over by West Midlands Travel who now operate as National Express West Midlands.

 The route is traversed annually by a cavalcade of vintage buses.
 Run by the Aston Manor Road Transport Museum, the event began in 1977 and has continued each year since with the exception of 2000, in which it was cancelled due to a national fuel shortage.

 The route was upgraded in 2004 by Centro.
 Over £25 million was spent on CCTV coverage, bus priority measures, new shelters with electronic information displays and new low-floor buses.

 AM PM Travel began operating on the service in October 2009, increasing the frequency of their route in December.
 Six re-furbished Volvo Olympians entered onto the new service fitted with Wi-Fi technology.
 AM PM Travel later ceased operating.

 The 11A was one of the routes chosen for service extras when National Express West Midlands withdrew their MCW Metrobus vehicles on 24 July 2010.

 In 2012 Joe's Travel began operating on the service using step entrance Dennis Darts, but withdrew its services on 20 May 2014.

 In September 2014, GRS Travel began operating the service with two buses on route 11C and two on route 11A.
 However, in July 2015 they ceased operation following a Public Inquiry.

 In March 2015, Social Travel commenced operating eight weekday services a day on route 11C.
 In April 2018 this was reduced to just four weekday services a day on route 11C.

 In April 2017, Discount Travel Solutions commenced operating eight weekday services a day on route 11A, later launching on route 11C.
+Discount Travel ceased operation in July 2022.

-The route was temporarily split into two in July 2021 owing to road works.
+The route was temporarily split into two in July 2021 owing to road works, as of April 2025 it remains split.
 Some media interpreted it as being a permanent end of the route.

 Route

 A full circuit can take up to three hours to complete, with the service carrying 50,000 passengers each day.
 There are 266 bus stops on the route.
 The route serves 233 schools, colleges or universities, 69 leisure and community facilities, 40 pubs, 19 retail centres, six hospitals, and one prison.
 It also links some 15 commercial centres, and passes Cadbury's in Bournville, one of the world's largest chocolate factories.

 The outer circle is the traditional route for the Free Radio Birmingham Walkathon, a sponsored walk which raises funds for charity.

 Route 11 operates with an off-peak weekday frequency in each direction.

-As a temporary measure introduced on Sunday 4 July 2021, the service was split in two due to lengthy delays caused by roadworks at Perry Barr.
+As a temporary measure introduced on Sunday 4 July 2021, the service was split in two due to lengthy delays caused by roadworks at Perry Barr, though as of April 2025 this measure is still in place.